Provisionee Certification Guide

 Amazon verifies that the device's packaging includes the required outer barcode mentioned in the manufacturing document with proper contrast.
 This verification ensures accurate barcode scanning during the order fulfillment process, which is necessary to properly pre-associate your device with the Amazon customer.

-- Log into the developer portal and request certification
+- Log into the developer portal and request certification with detailed test report no later than 7 days following your test

 Not all devices qualify for a derivative certification.
-If your new device has a different model from a certified one considering hardware/chipset, major FW/SW version, and/or FFS protocol, it will NOT be treated as derivative; please follow the certification steps above and self-certify your device with all required test cases.
+If your new device has a different model from a certified one considering hardware/chipset, major FW/SW version, and/or FFS protocol, it will NOT be treated as derivative; please follow the certification steps above and test your device with all required test cases.

-- Other Derivative: If your device has the same chipset, firmware, and protocol as a certified one and the main difference is either the form factor or added functionalities which are not related to networking like extended color, temperature, sensors, etc.
+- Product Derivative: If your device has the same chipset, firmware, and protocol as a certified one and the main difference is either the form factor or added functionalities which are not related to networking like extended color, temperature, sensors, etc.

 - Derivative process